Money anxiety – tips for saving money when chronically ill!

 People are addicted to their screens and cannot live without it.
 There’s barely any face-to-face conversation and it’s sad.
 People tweet on a daily basis instead of listening to a real bird’s singing.
 They ignore nature and the world around them.
 They’re obsessed.

 Why is that?
-They take 500 selfies and then amend them with Photoshop so they don’t look themselves anymore or take photos of their food.
+They take 500 selfies and then amend them with Photoshop so they don’t look at themselves anymore or take photos of their food.
 Does it really matter what your friend ate for dinner?
 What is going on?

 I worry that this generation will be taking care of me.
 Thank you very much, I’d rather prepare myself so I can pay for private help.
 Someone who cares.
 As scary as it’s sounds we’re in the digital era.
 There’s no way around it.
 But in these crazy times, we live in is a huge advantage for you.